Fig Tree Cave

 Reflected waters of Coronation cave, Wombeyan Karst Conservation Reserve.
 Photo: Steve Babka

-• Dennings Labyrinth Explore Dennings Labyrinth in Wombeyan Karst Conservation Reserve on this thrilling guided tour of the spectacular underground cave system.
+• Dennings Labyrinth Dennings Labyrinth in Wombeyan Karst Conservation Reserve is currently closed to the public.
+Visitors will be advised when the cave reopens for tours.

-• Fig Tree Cave Be sure to take the self-guided tour of the impressive Fig Tree Cave while you’re at Wombeyan Karst Conservation Reserve.
-The cave decorations are a sight to see.
+• Fig Tree Cave Be sure to take a family-friendly, self-guided tour through the impressive Fig Tree Cave while you’re at Wombeyan Karst Conservation Reserve.
+It’s widely regarded as one of NSW’s best self-guided cave experiences.

-• Victoria Arch walking track A short walk on Victoria Arch walking track, in Wombeyan Karst Conservation Reserve, takes visitors through the bush to a remarkable natural formation.
+• Victoria Arch walking track Victoria Arch walking track is a short, accessible walk in Wombeyan Karst Conservation Reserve.
+The easy bushwalk takes you to a viewing platform overlooking a remarkable natural rock formation.

 Animals